R-Lupi/CodeHub/README.md

 # CodeHub

 Welcome to **CodeHub**, a Django-based web application designed to help users solve coding problems, track their progress, and engage with a community of learners.
 This project includes features like problem-solving with test cases, user authentication, favoriting problems, and solution submission with real-time testing using Docker.
+This was completed over the course of half a semester as part of my undergraduate CS studies.

 ## Table of Contents
 - [Overview](#overview)